heatherlongail/Skyrim-DSilHand/Docs/DSilHand/Dialogues/Md/DSilHand_M20AngarvundesTreasure.md

 ``Data\Sound\Voice\DawnOfTheSilverHand.esp\MaleNord\DSilHand_M_DSilHand_M20KS__00013A65_6.xwm``

-**Krev The Skinner** (*Neutral 50*): His research makes him think that one of the missing fragments may be in some ruins in the Rift, and I trust his judgement.
+**Krev The Skinner** (*Neutral 50*): His research makes him think that one of the fragments may be in some ruins in the Rift, and I trust his judgement.

 ``Data\Sound\Voice\DawnOfTheSilverHand.esp\MaleNord\DSilHand_M_DSilHand_M20KS__00013A65_7.xwm``